All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-Click Frontend configuration in the left column to open the Frontend configuration interface in the right column.
+Select Frontend configuration in the left column.
+This opens up the Frontend configuration interface on the right column.

 -